NangmanHunter/SQLDeveloper/res/02Content/02SQL기본및활용/02SQL활용/Glossary/01SynOnym/OnDelete.md

-- OnDelete
-- On Delete
+﻿- On Delete
 - ON DELETE
 - ON DELETE▶️ON DELETE CASCADE
 - ON DELETE▶️ON DELETE SET NULL
+- OnDelete